 This page covers informal reports received by the website manager.
 It is NOT intended as a “rare bird alert” but as an archive of interesting bird observations in the County.

-Sightings for listing on this page should be sent here.
+Sightings for listing on this website should be sent here.
 Please note that submissions are not edited for grammar or spelling.

 Time-sensitive rarity reports are best sent to the SOS Twitter or Facebook feeds but do not reveal location information on sensitive breeding species.
 For more information on such records, please read this SOS policy statement.